-- One of the three (3) formal papers (that is not a timed writing or exam) can be up to ten days late, with no penalty. - Up to two (2) informal responses /short essay reading responses can be up to one week late with no penalty. - Two (2) discussion posts and/or discussion responses can be up to one week late with no penalty. - Any of the 1-5 point assignments can be up to two weeks late with no penalty.
+- One of the three (3) formal papers (that is not a timed writing or exam) can be up to ten days late, with no penalty. - Up to two (2) informal responses /short essay reading responses can be up to one week late with no penalty. - Two (2) discussion posts and/or discussion responses can be up to one week late with no penalty. - Any of the 1-2 point "I read the assignment" type submissions can be up to two weeks late with no penalty.